 After winning the presidency in 1824 (beating Andrew Jackson), Adams’ term included prosperity and road and canal building (including the Erie Canal, which connected New York City and the Great Lakes).
 Adams lost the next presidential election (Jackson won).
 Adams then served in the House of Representatives until his death (1831 until 1848).

 Andrew Jackson (1767-1845) was the seventh president of the United States.
 Jackson was born on March 15, 1767, in Waxhaw Settlement, South Carolina.
-After law school, Jackson served in Congress and was a judge.
+After becoming a lawyer, Jackson served in Congress and was a judge.
 He founded the modern day Democratic Party, campaigning under the slogan “Let the people rule”.
 He was a major general in the War of 1812, became a national hero, and in 1828 was elected president (he served from 1829 until 1837).
 Jackson died on June 8, 1845, in Nashville, Tennessee.

 Martin Van Buren (1782-1862) was the eighth president of the United States.
 Van Buren was born on December 5, 1782, in Kinderhook, New York.
 He studied law in New York City, was a lawyer, and then became senator from New York.
 He served as president of the USA from 1837 until 1841.
 During this time America entered a depression, many banks were forced to close, and legions of people lost their savings.
 Van Buren ran again for president in 1840, but lost to William Harrison; he ran again in 1848 as a third party candidate, but lost again.
 Van Buren died on July 24, 1862, in Kinderhook, New York.